 Our Computer Science courses keep it relevant and interesting.
 You can investigate areas such as making applications that interact with devices such as cell phone operating systems, securing networks from attack, hacking the Kinect for Xbox 360, developing novel desktop applications, learning database management, designing genetic algorithms and neural networks to solve difficult problems, and studying cryptography.

-Outside the classroom, you’ll have opportunities to put theory to the test.
+You’ll also have opportunities to put theory to the test outside the classroom through innovative research projects and friendly competitions.
 For example, a group of UMF students finished in the top 15 at a recent programming competition against more than 40 other teams.
 Each year, UMF sends a team of students to compete in this fun opportunity to network and learn.

 We prepare you for positions such as hardware engineer, software developer, app developer, computer architect, network support specialist, information security analyst, database administrator, computer science teacher, web developer, and many more — including graduate school.